vuejs/events/src/presentations/README.md

 Sharing your presentation with the community is entirely voluntary.

-Adding your is really simple.
-You just have to create a pull request with a json file containing all the data about the presentation you want to share.
+To add your presentation, you need to create a pull request with a JSON file containing all the data about the presentation you want to share.

 <a href="https://github.com/vuejs/events/tree/master/src/.vuepress/data/presentations" target="_blank">Click here to see examples</a>